Medically reviewed by Patrick Carroll, MD

 Search for “coconut oil hair” on Google and you’ll find page after page touting the benefits of coconut oil for improving the health, thickness and strength of your hair.

 Over the last decade, coconut oil has gone from a product most people avoided to a popular ingredient in everything from health foods to shampoo.
 While the supposed nutritional benefits of coconut oil are debatable, most people seem to agree that coconut oil is good for your hair.

 However, the science behind coconut oil and hair health doesn’t always match the claims you might see on blogs and in magazines.
 In fact, there’s very little real science behind many of the claims made about coconut oil and hair.

-Below, we’ve looked at the real, proven scientific data on coconut oil and hair health to try and separate the facts about coconut oil (many of which are positive) and the claims you might see on blogs, in magazines and on discussion boards.
+Below, we’ve looked at the real, proven scientific data on coconut oil and hair health to try and separate the facts about coconut oil (many of which are positive) and the claims you might see on blogs, in magazines and on web forums.

 Coconut oil is often marketed as a great “damage prevention” product for hair, helping to stop or reverse the damage caused by sun exposure, salt water, combing and hair styling products.

 Study data backs up some of these claims.

 In a 2003 study, coconut oil treatments were found to be helpful for hair health when used both pre-wash and post-wash as a grooming product when compared with mineral oil and sunflower oil for hair.